franz-dalitz/ludus-cyclorum/README.md

 > **Rider**
 >
 > - Cannot be targeted for attacks of opportunity and may not perform them either
-> - Moves up to 2 tiles, on each step not repeating the previous tile
+> - Moves up to 2 tiles, not repeating the previous tile
-> - Has no regular attack, but may instead "trample" or perform a "passing slash" on the second tile of movement
+> - Has no regular attack, but may instead - *on the second tile of movement* - "trample" or perform a "passing slash"
 > - Trample: takes by jumping *straight* over another stone (needs to land on an unoccupied tile; this uses a single "point" of movement despite the distance of two tiles)
 > - Passing slash: takes by transitioning between two positions adjacent to another stone
 >